Treaty of Turin (1696): Background

-Northern Italy provided access to the southern borders of France and Austria, which made the Duchy of Milan and Duchy of Savoy essential to their security.
+Northern Italy provided access to the vulnerable southern borders of both France and Austria, making Milan and the Duchy of Savoy essential to their security.
 (Note: The Duchy of Milan was part of the Holy Roman Empire but a possession of the King of Spain.)
-In 1631, France annexed Pinerolo in Piedmont and occupied Casale Monferrato and much of the Duchy of Savoy was in modern France, including the County of Nice and County of Savoy.
-Savoy was considered a minor power and seen by many as a French satellite state.
+In 1631, France annexed Pinerolo in Piedmont and occupied Casale Monferrato, while much of their territory was on the northern side of the Alps in modern France.
+As a result, most viewed Savoy as a French satellite state.

-During the 1688-89 Nine Years' War between France and a coalition opposing it that included the Grand Alliance, Savoy was important for two reasons.
-Although France's northern borders had been strengthened by new fortifications, those in the south-east remained relatively weak.
-Also, the Camisard revolt in south-western France by Huguenots after the 1685 Edict of Fontainebleau provided opportunities for outside intervention.
-In early 1690, the Allies began recruiting support for the Camisards among Huguenot exiles and the "Vaudois", Protestants living what is now Swiss Canton of Vaud and persecuted by both Savoy and France.
-By summer 1690, it had become clear that Savoy would be involved on one side or the other.
+During the 1688-89 Nine Years' War between France and the Grand Alliance, Savoy held the key to France's vulnerable southern borders.
+This concern was heightened by an ongoing Huguenot Camisard revolt in the south west, while the Allies began recruiting support among the Waldensians, a Protestant sect in the Swiss Canton of Vaud, persecuted by both Savoy and France.
+By summer 1690, it was clear that Savoy could not avoid involvement on one side or the other.

-Faced with that choice, the Duke of Savoy, Victor Amadeus, ended his persecution of the Vaudois and joined the Alliance.
-His primary objective was to regain Pinerolo and Casale, which were strategic locations controlling access to his capital, Turin.
-A French force, led by Nicolas Catinat, defeated a Savoyard army at Staffarda in August 1690.
-Savoy was nearly overrun in late 1691 but was saved by reinforcements from Spain, Bavaria and Brandenburg-Prussia.
-In 1692, Victor Amadeus made a short-lived invasion of the Dauphiné, the only Allied incursion into French territory during the entire war.
+Victor Amadeus II ultimately decided in favour of the Alliance, hoping to regain Pinerolo and Casale, which controlled access to his capital, Turin.
+Defeated by the French at Staffarda in August 1690, his duchy was only saved by receiving reinforcements from Spain, Bavaria and Brandenburg-Prussia.
+In 1692, Victor Amadeus made a short-lived invasion of the Dauphiné, but the war was financially crippling for participants.
+Crop failures in France and northern Italy between 1693 and 1695, widespread famine was caused, with Piedmont being one of the worst affected areas.

-Pinerolo: the recovery of the strategic town was a primary objective for Savoy.
+Pinerolo, whose recovery was a primary objective for Savoy.

-The war was financially crippling for participants, especially France, which was nearly forced into bankruptcy by fighting the Grand Alliance on its own.
-Combined with crop failures in France and northern Italy between 1693 and 1695, widespread famine was caused, with Piedmont being one of the worst affected areas.

-In October 1693, Savoy suffered a second defeat at Marsaglia, which had little strategic impact but showed decisive victory over France remained elusive after three years of war.
-In late 1694, Emperor Leopold I, a Habsburg, informed Victor Amadeus that his primary objective for 1695 was Casale, which he claimed as an Imperial possession.
-Replacing the French garrison with an Imperial one would not benefit Savoy.